It’s always nice to hear first hand what makes a company like ours one that a company like yours would want to work with.

 There’s no “one size fits all” when promoting Payroll Giving, so if you want to do something great like they have then please get in touch and we will help you find the right approach to suit your organisation.

-Time Out introduced the payroll giving scheme in April 2017 for employees in their London office and in less than 2 years have already been awarded with a Gold Quality Mark for their achievements in having more than 10% of the workplace giving from their pay.
+Time Out introduced Payroll Giving to their London office team in April 2017, and in less than 2 years have already been awarded with a Gold Quality Mark for their achievements in having more than 10% of the workplace giving from their pay.

-They felt that the scheme matched their beliefs in wanting to offer each and every one of their employees the choice of being able to ‘give back’ but more importantly being able to give to who they wanted to and with the flexibility and benefits the scheme offers.
+The scheme matched their company ethos around giving, and it was important for them wanting to offer each and every one of their employees the choice of being able to ‘give back’ but more importantly being able to give to who they wanted to and with the flexibility and benefits the scheme offers.

-On the launch in April 2017, we raised more than £5k (annually) for various different charities in just one day!
-This was due to the support and leadership that was shown from all parts of the business.
-To thank their employees for taking part on the day there were lots of treats on offer as well as a Luxury Hamper raffle prize that made one employee very happy!
+During the launch, we raised more than £5000 (annually) for various different charities in just one day!
+To thank their employees for taking part on the day there were lots of treats on offer as well as a raffle to win a luxury hamper.

-Time Out have become very involved in all things payroll giving and are also now supporting the scheme for #GivingTuesday which is a well recognised, national campaign run every year.
+Time Out are also now supporting the scheme for #GivingTuesday which is a well recognised, national campaign run every year.
 This campaign is promoted heavily on all social media platforms and raises awareness to giving back which sits perfectly within their ethos.

 Since the launch we have been back in the office (and will continue to do so every year) and are now on the way to reaching a Platinum award for 2019 with more than 20% of staff on the scheme.
 The team here are full of enthusiasm towards the scheme and its benefits and will continue to promote the scheme and its values in their workplace!